Australian Institute of Health and Welfare

 The National Residential Mental Health Care Database (NRMHCD) compiled by the AIHW contains data on episodes of residential care provided by government-funded, 24-hour staffed, residential mental health services in Australia.
 Episodes of residential care are measured in days.
 An individual can have one or more episodes of care during the reference period.
 Residential stays for long term residents may span multiple reference periods and be counted as an episode in each relevant collection year, contributing to multiple episodes over sequential collection periods.

-States and territories supply this data annually, and the AIHW publishes the data annually in the Mental health services in Australia report.
+States and territories supply this data annually, and the AIHW publishes the data annually in the Mental health services online report report.

 Data elements in the collection include demographic characteristics of patients and clinical information such as principal diagnosis and mental health legal status.